Richard E. Ellsworth: Early life

 Born in Erie, Pennsylvania, Ellsworth joined the Pennsylvania National Guard in 1929.
 In 1931 he was accepted into the U.S. Military Academy (West Point) and after graduation in June 1935, he underwent pilot training as a second lieutenant at Randolph and Kelly fields in San Antonio, Texas.
 Ellsworth was assigned to squadron duties in October 1936 at Mitchel Field on Long Island in New York.

 The army promoted him to first lieutenant in June 1938 and transferred him back to Kelly Field and later to the Sacramento Air Depot in California.
 He spent time studying meteorology at the California Institute of Technology in Pasadena, graduating with a master's degree.
 He received promotion to captain in October 1940, and by December 1941, Ellsworth was a major and by February 1942 a lieutenant colonel.

 World War II

 In the spring of 1942, Ellsworth was reassigned to transport pilot duty in Alaska.
 Later that year, he was sent to study weather-related phenomena in the South Pacific, where he was promoted to full colonel in December.
 Beginning in July 1943, as commander of the Tenth Weather Region, he flew more than 400 combat missions in the China-Burma-India Theater, logging a total of 780 hours for the 10th and 14th Air Forces.
-For his heroics, he received battle stars for eight different campaigns, and further distinguished himself earning the Legion of Merit, two Distinguished Flying Crosses, three Air Medals, and even the Chinese Air Force Wings.
+For his heroics, he received battle stars for eight different campaigns, and further distinguished himself earning the Legion of Merit, two Distinguished Flying Crosses, three Air Medals, and even Chinese Air Force Wings.